cloudui/homepage/content/extracurriculars/bitcamp.md

 ---
 title: Bitcamp
 date: 2023-06-02
 description: Bitcamp is the University of Maryland's premier hackathon, the largest collegiate hackathon on the East Coast.
-I help build Bitcamp's tech, from our landing page to our registration portal to our expo app.
+As the tech director, I help build Bitcamp's tech, from our landing page to our registration portal to our mobile app.
 image: /images/extracurriculars/hack.jpg
 badges:
     - "Hackathon"